 - They were more confident about their course choices.

-- They enjoyed meeting and networking with relevant professionals as well as with other female students from other related programmes.
+- They enjoyed meeting and networking with relevant professionals and other female students from other related programmes.

 - They had a better understanding of their career opportunities.